ADD CONDITION

 Pediatric Use

-Pediatric patients under 2 years of age should consult a doctor prior to use.
-For children aged 2 years and older, the medication may be applied to the affected area no more than 3 to 4 times a day.
+Pediatric patients under 2 years of age should consult a healthcare professional prior to use.
+For children aged 2 years and older, the recommended application is to the affected area no more than 3 to 4 times daily.

 Geriatric Use